SaraPena/codewars/README.md

 # Codewars Completed Solutions Diary
 Challenges from codewars.com
+ - 10.12.19 - Python  Train: Sum of the first nth term of Series
  - 10.11.19 - Python  Train: Ones and Zeros
  - 10.09.19 - Python  Train: Count Characters in Your String
  - 10.09.19 - SQL     Train: Simple Min/Max